 - Portable High Chair – This little gem folds up to the size of any other camp chair, but gives you a place to set your baby and strap ’em in for both meals and play time.

 - Baby Hiking Backpack – We were fortunate enough to inherit one from some friends.
 But while the Baby Carrier is perfect for short hikes, this one is great on the longer, more strenuous hikes after they’re about 1 year.
 Just make sure it has a sun shade on it, that’s necessary.

 - Sun Hat – Hopefully it’s nice during the day where you’re camping.
 That’s the point of camping, right?
 To enjoy the beautiful outdoors and cross your fingers for sun instead of rain!
 This is a necessity for both the little and big kids.

 - Warm Baby Bunting Suit – Where we go, it gets cold at night.
 There is nothing more stressful than lying awake all night worrying that your baby is warm enough.
 You can layer as much or as little as you want to under these, and our kiddos have always been nice and toasty.

 - Wipes – Believe it or not, I use these more for the bigger kiddo than the smaller one (other than the obvious diaper changing).
 As they get older, they are better able to really roll around in the dirt.
 They acquire this special knack for getting it in every nook and cranny of their bodies, and sometimes a fresh wipe is the only saving grace.
-I love the Honest Wipes, and I feel a little better about the fact that I’m COMPLETELY going against everything this post is all about.
+If you really want to “go green” here, try making these DIY Camping Wipes.